The Simplicial Cylinder DG Ring: Introduction

+\begin{rem} The best we can do at present is a much weaker than a simplicial enrichment of $\cat{DGRng}$.
+Given semi-free DG rings $\til{A}$, $\til{B}$ and $\til{C}$, we expect to have a formula for a horizontal composition of the Hom groupoids

+This composition should be associative and unital.
+The reason the construction ought to work is that the groupoids in question are abelian.
+Let us denote this $2$-category by $\cat{D}_{(2, 1)}(\cat{DGRng})$.
+We expect that $\cat{D}_{(2, 1)}(\cat{DGRng})$ is the {\em $(2, 1)$-derived category} of $\cat{DGRng}$.
+This is still work in progress, intended to be in the paper \cite{Ye3}. \end{rem}

+Here are remarks on related work by other authors.
+In these remarks we are going to use the notation of the present paper, to make the comparison legible.

-\begin{rem} In the paper \cite{Ta}, Tabuada constructs a simplicial enrichment of $\cat{DGCat}$.
+\begin{rem} In the paper \cite{Ta}, Tabuada constructs a simplicial enrichment of the category $\cat{DGCat}$ of (small) DG categories.
 The starting point is the formation of the {\em path object} $\opn{P}(\cat{B})$ associated to a DG category $\cat{B}$.
-It appears that $\opn{P}(\cat{B})$ is the same as the DG category $\opn{Cyl}_{1}(\cat{B})$ from equation (\ref{eqn:251}).
-Tabuada then proceeds to prove that $\opn{P}(\cat{B})$ plays the role of a path object for the Quillen model structure on $\cat{DGCat}$ that was constructed in his earlier paper.
+It appears that $\opn{P}(\cat{B})$ is the same as the DG category $\opn{Cyl}_{1}(\cat{B})$ from equation (\ref{eqn:251}) above.
+Tabuada then proceeds to prove that $\opn{P}(\cat{B})$ plays the role of a path object for the Quillen model structure on $\cat{DGCat}$ that was constructed in their earlier paper.

-At this point our work diverges drastically from the work of Tabuada.
-He does not have higher cylinders (or path objects) for $q > 1$.
-Instead, he moves via a chain of Quillen adjunctions to a category that's known to have a simplicial enrichment. \end{rem}
+At this point our work diverges from the work of Tabuada.
+They do not have higher cylinders (or path objects) for $q > 1$.
+Instead, they prove that there is a zig-zag of Quillen adjunctions between $\cat{DGCat}$ and the category $\cat{SSetCat}$ of simplicially enriched categories.
+The composed functor $\cat{DGCat} \to \cat{SSetCat}$ is their simplicial enrichment of $\cat{DGCat}$. \end{rem}